Wage theft: Full wage theft

 The most blatant form of wage theft is for an employee to not be paid for work done.
 An employee being asked to work overtime, working through breaks, or being asked to report early and/or leave late without pay is being subjected to wage theft.
 This is sometimes justified as displacing a paid meal break without guaranteeing meal break time.
 In the most extreme cases, employees report receiving nothing.
 In some cases, the legal status of the workers can enable employers to withhold pay without fear of facing any consequences.

 Other forms

-Putting the pressure on injured workers to not file for workers' compensation is frequently successful.
-Employees are often confronted with threats of firing or calls to immigration services if they complain or seek redress.
-Workers are often denied time off or vacation time that they have acquired or denied pay for sick leave or vacation time.
+Putting pressure on injured workers to not file for workers' compensation is frequently successful.
+Employees are often confronted with threats of firing, or calls to immigration services if they complain or seek redress.
+Workers are often denied time off or annual vacation time that they have acquired, or denied pay for sick leave or earned vacation time.